TanishkBansode/personal-archive/README.md

 # Personal-archive

-A simple minimalist blog-like application built with Go and Gin, allowing users to view a list of title of writings  and navigate to individual writing.
+A minimalist personal blog-like application built with Go and Gin, allowing users to view a list of title of writings  and navigate to individual writing.

 ![Preview](https://github.com/user-attachments/assets/26341c18-2c8d-42aa-a316-5b5163bd7035)